tno-ssi-lab/wallet-overview/README.md

-# Overview of SSI Wallets and their Characteristics
+# [DEPRECATED] Overview of SSI Wallets and their Characteristics

 This is the repository for TNO's overview of SSI wallets.
 The actual overview can be found [here](https://tno-ssi-lab.github.io/wallet-overview/).